catafest-work/hono-001-nodejs/README.md

 Get started with: cd hono-001-nodejs
 ```

+Use these commands:

 ```
 npm install
 npm run dev
 ```

+Open browser to see the result

 ```
 open http://localhost:3000
 ```

+Create a javascript source code named index.js , because the template comes with typescript example, even I set nodejs ...

 ```
 "dev-js": "node src/index.js"
 ```

+I used same source code from intex.ts and I renamed into no_index.ts, because is javascript source code.
+I change into package.json script area to run the index.js with dev-js

 ```
 npm run dev-js